dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 * Zero or more classes extending `Microsoft.Dafny.Plugins.Compiler`.
   If a configuration class is provided, it is responsible for instantiating them and returning them in `GetCompilers()`.
   If no configuration class is provided, an automatic configuration will load every defined `Compiler` automatically.
-* Zero or more classes extending `Microsoft.Dafny.LanguageServer.Plugins.QuickFixer`.
+* Zero or more classes extending `Microsoft.Dafny.LanguageServer.Plugins.DafnyCodeActionProvider`.
-  Only a configuration class of type `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration` can be responsible for instantiating them and returning them in `GetQuickFixers()`.
+  Only a configuration class of type `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration` can be responsible for instantiating them and returning them in `GetDafnyCodeActionProviders()`.

 The most important methods of the class `Rewriter` that plugins override are
 * (experimental) `PreResolve(ModuleDefinition)`: Here you can optionally modify the AST before it is resolved.